smpte11/pleo-challenge/README.md

 The main method charge uses Arrow's `fx` to run the two services procedurally.
 The resulting call to the service is wrapped into an IO to enable lightweight threading.
 Each call is made in parallel. `parSequence` then bundles up everything in the final IO that'll spit out our result (for now a list of booleans).

+## Things to improve
+### Testing
+1. I found myself writing some redundant boilerplate (mainly creating fake data returned from mocks).
+I created some (very) basic "test utils" but I've been wondering about creating a random seed/fixture lib to lifts data classes with fake data (a la Factory Boy in Python).

+2. One advantage of using `IO` or `effect` is to abstract over async call.
+I can imagine rewriting `PaymentProvider` to call another service, a another process, a lambda, anything.

+3. Instead of using a coroutine as a daemon process to run the billing, I would just put the billing logic in a serverless app.
+I can then imagine having a fan-out strategy to treat them by batch very quickly (this goes well with `parSequence` that could collect the result or an acknowledgement).

+4. The date logic is quite short but weak.
+I'd wanna know if it should account for regional difference (1 of the month doesn't happen athe the same time and also, might fall on bank days).
+Right now it just triggers on the first of the machine that the process runs in.